Eudald1601/ARQSOFT/README.md

 To identify the relevant interactions that a person who wants to use this system has to perform with that system.

 ![](https://github.com/Eudald1601/RevisitingPolymorphism/blob/main/example.drawio.png)

+Name: Play game

+Number: 1

+ACTORS:
+   - Players: persons that play the game.

+BASIC FLOW:
+1. System gives turn to the right player